 This is a complex situation.
 You may wonder whether you deserve to receive a commission in these circumstances.

 The following overview will cover the basics of this topic.
 That said, the best way to learn about your employer’s potential legal responsibilities in a case like this is to review the matter with a legal expert.
-At The Kaufman Law Firm, a Westlake Village unpaid commissions attorney can help you better understand whether you have grounds to file an action against your former employer.
+At The Kaufman Law Firm, a California unpaid commissions attorney can help you better understand whether you have grounds to file an action against your former employer.

 In California, employers are legally required to pay employees commissions if they have earned them, regardless of whether the employee is still employed at the time of payment.
 This is outlined in California Labor Code Section 2751, which states that an employer must pay earned commissions to an employee within a reasonable time after they become due and payable.